 Note: This story was originally published on August 26, 2015, after the murder of news reporter Alison Parker and photojournalist Adam Ward.
-I brought it back the nightmare in downtown Dallas, and now again following "the deadliest mass shooting in modern U.S. history," because I think we could all use a little reminder about hope.
+We brought it back the nightmare in downtown Dallas, and again following "the deadliest mass shooting in modern U.S. history," because I think we could all use a little reminder about hope.
+Now we just keep it on standby, because the world feels too dark too often.

 "The light shines in the darkness, and the darkness has not overcome it."